holman/hopper/README.md

     git clone https://github.com/holman/hopper.git
     script/server

-You should be up and running on [http://localhost:3000](http://localhost:3000).
+You should be up and running on [http://localhost:9393](http://localhost:9393).
+This loads up the development environment (with `shotgun`), so you'll need to adjust the command to use Unicorn in production.

 ## The App